perryflynn/serverless.industries/src/_posts/guides/2023-12-16-advanced-docker-setup.md

 systemctl restart docker
 ```

+{% capture msg %}
-> ℹ **_NOTE:_** All containers needs to be redeployed, as the log driver settings are set per-container.
+All containers needs to be redeployed, as the log driver settings are set per-container.
 The setting
-> from `daemon.json` is just used as a default for each container deployment.
+from `daemon.json` is just used as a default for each container deployment.
+{% endcapture %}
+{% include box.html message=msg type='warning' %}

 ### Log Drivers